Biography of Charles George Gordon

 Timeline of Charles George Gordon:

 1848: Gordon enters the Royal Military Academy, Sandhurst as a Gentleman Cadet.

 1852: He is commissioned as a Second Lieutenant in the Royal Engineers and posted to Chatham, Kent.

 1853: Gordon posted by Army to Pembroke Dock in South Wales.

-1854: He is posted by Army to the Crimea where he was decorated by the French for bravery.
+1854: He is is posted by the Army to the Crimea where he was decorated by the French for bravery.

-1856: Ge is appointed a member of the Boundary Commission in order to settle the disputed border between Russia and Turkey.
+1856: He is appointed a member of the Boundary Commission in order to settle the disputed border between Russia and Turkey.

-1860: Charles Gordon is posted by Army to China.
-He is promoted to Major and went on to command the “Ever Victorious” Army helping to quell the Taiping Rebellion.
+1860: Charles Gordon is posted by the Army to China.
+He is promoted to Major and goes on to command the “Ever Victorious” Army helping to quell the Taiping Rebellion.

-1865: He is promoted to Lieutenant Colonel and posted to Gravesend as Commandant of the Royal Engineers.
-He helped with the upgrading of the Lower Thames Forts.
+1865: He is promoted to Lieutenant Colonel and is posted to Gravesend as Commandant of the Royal Engineers.
+He helps with the upgrading of the Lower Thames Forts.

-1871: He is promoted to full Colonel and appointed as British Commissioner on the Danube Commission.
+1871: He is promoted to full Colonel and is appointed as British Commissioner on the Danube Commission.

 1874: He is put in command of troops in the Sudan in Africa.

 1877: General Charles Gordon is appointed as Governor of the Sudan.

-1880: He resigned as Governor of the Sudan due to Poor Health.
-He is appointed Private Secretary to the Viceroy of India.
+1880: He resigns as Governor of the Sudan due to Poor Health and is appointed Private Secretary to the Viceroy of India.

 1882: He is appointed Commandant of forces in the Mauritius Islands.

 1884: He is appointed Governor General of the Sudan for the second time and is given Government orders to evacuate the Country.

 1885: General Charles Gordon’s force is besieged in Khartoum by the “Mad” Mahdi for ten months and eventually he is killed two days before the relief force arrives.
-Once news reached Britain he became a national hero for his ill-fated defence against overwhelming odds.
+Once news reaches Britain he becomes a national hero for his ill-fated defence against overwhelming odds.